Assumption College of Davao: Queen of the Angels building

-The Queen of the Angels building is a three-storey building that houses the preschool, grade school and some junior high school rooms.
-Facilities of this building include the speech laboratory, computer laboratories, restrooms, grade school audio-visual room, Home Economics room, Science laboratory and the library.
-Offices of the principal, grade school faculty room, offices of the grade school psychometrician and guidance counsellor are also located in the building.
+The Queen of the Angels building is a three-story building that houses the preschool, primary and junior high school rooms.
+Facilities of this building include the speech laboratory, computer laboratories, restrooms, the primary audio-visual room, the home economics room, the elementary science laboratory, and the library & the offices of the principal, secretary office, and the primary & junior high school faculty room.

 Queen of Peace building

-The Queen of Peace is a four-storey building that houses part of the junior and senior high school rooms.
-The junior high school faculty, academic supervisors' office, speech laboratory, biology laboratory, chemistry laboratory, physics laboratory, integrated science laboratory, home economics room, computer laboratories, the school clinic, high school audio-visual room, chapel, Human Resource Office, and the Community Extension Services coordinator's office are found in this building.
+The Queen of Peace is a four-story building that houses the senior high school classrooms.
+The academic supervisors' office, speech laboratory, biology laboratory, chemistry laboratory, physics laboratory, integrated science laboratory, home economics room, computer laboratories, guidance office, the school clinic, high school audio-visual room, chapel, Human Resource Office, and the Community Extension Services coordinator's office are found in this building.

 Queen of the Prophets building

 The Queen of the Prophets is a five-storey building that houses the registrar's office, finance department room, and college and high school libraries.
 This building also has a roof deck.